Agincourt Collegiate Institute: Ottey Walk

 Every year ACI holds a walk to remember Marsha and Tamara Ottey.
 Marsha, 19, was a track star at the school and had been awarded a track scholarship just weeks before she was murdered and Tamara, 16, was the star athlete of the ACI flag football team.
 The two young women were murdered by Marsha's ex-boyfriend in 1995 and starting the year after, the walk was held once a year every year in their memory.
+Although it is unclear when it stopped, the walk has not been hosted since 2021.